 This may be why some consumers report that gel mattresses felt cooler as they were falling asleep, but that the effect wore off by morning.
 A Consumer Mattress Reports 2013 study found no difference in breathability between mattresses that incorporated gel and the ones that did not.

 Types Of Gel-Infusion

 While the presence of gel alone isn’t enough to keep a mattress cool, certain applications of the technology can make for a more comfortable sleeping experience.

 One feature to pay attention to is how and where the gel is inserted into the mattress.
 The most effective gel cooled mattresses are ones that feature a gel layer on top of the memory foam, laid down like a buffer between you and the foam.

-Bear Mattress is one example of this type: it has a gel foam made with graphite forming the top layer of the mattress, which they say is “superconductive,” helping increase airflow and creating faster heat loss seven times faster than regular memory foam.
+The Bear mattress is one example of this type of gel memory foam mattress: it has a gel foam made with graphite forming the top layer of the mattress, which they say is “superconductive,” helping increase airflow and creating heat loss seven times faster than regular memory foam.

 Featured image: sasimoto/Shuttershock

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.